 -Sir Isaac Newton

 This is a favorite quote of mine that I regularly refer to when describing the importance mentors have had on my career.
 I believe having a mentor is one of the most important factors in developing as a strength and conditioning coach.
-Mentors help guide mentees through the noise in strength and conditioning and often serve as the mentee’s first model of what it means to be a successful coach.
+Coaching mentors help guide mentees through the noise in strength and conditioning and often serve as the mentee’s first model of what it means to be a successful coach.
 As a result, the mentor plays an essential role in how the mentee shapes his or her own personal philosophy as a coach.
 This article will outline the importance of having and finding a mentor, approaches to networking, and giving back by becoming a mentor to someone else.

-I believe that mentors can come in all shapes and sizes, and their influence can come when you least expect it.
+I believe that coaching mentors can come in all shapes and sizes, and their influence can come when you least expect it.
 Most of the mentors I have encountered throughout my career were at the universities I worked at, but others have come through friendships.
 I had mentors in my first year of my career and I continue to gain new mentors after 8 years in this business.
 If you are in an internship role or breaking into the business, I’d recommend first looking to the staff at your current university or organization.
 There is a high likelihood that someone on your staff has previously been mentored and understands the value in mentoring others.
 If someone is willing to take the time to mentor you, understand that it is a huge investment of their time.
 Never take for granted the time and knowledge a mentor is willing to share with you.
 It is highly probable that the mentor spent a lot of their own personal time and money to accumulate knowledge which they are now passing onto you.
 It is a privilege to be mentored by someone and it should be treated as such.